Nootropic profile

 A flavonoid found abundantly in chamomile that inhibits CD38 to preserve NAD+ levels, promotes BDNF expression, modulates GABA receptors for anxiolytic effects, and supports healthy sleep architecture.

-The key benefits of Apigenin include: Anxiety & Calm, Cognitive Enhancement, Longevity, Mood, Sleep, Stress Relief.
+The main benefits people report from Apigenin are: Anxiety & Calm, Cognitive Enhancement, Longevity, Mood, Sleep, Stress Relief.

 Log in to leave a comment.